Too Many Energy Monitors? Here's How to Find the Right One

 IP65

-Ideal for outdoor installations or areas prone to dust, ensuring robust performance.
+Ideal for outdoor use or in areas prone to dust and moisture, ensuring reliable operation and durability.

 Bestseller